-The analytical results on groundwater inflow into the buildings based on existing data showed a
+The analytical results on groundwater inflow into the buildings based on existing data showed a declining trend.

-Installing land-side impermeable walls around Units 1-4 to prevent the inflow of groundwater into the building
+Installing land-side impermeable walls with frozen soil around Units 1-4 to prevent the inflow of groundwater into the building

-To prevent the inflow of groundwater into the buildings. installation of impermeable walls on the land side is
+To prevent the inflow of groundwater into the buildings, installation of impermeable walls on the land side is planned.
 Installation of frozen pipes commenced on June 2, 2014.
 Construction for freezing facilities was completed in February 2016.

-Freezing started on the sea side and at a part of the mountain side from March 2016 and at 95% of the mountain side from June 2016
+Freezing started on the sea side and at a part of the mountain side from March 2016 and at 95% of the mountain side from June 2016.
+Freezing started for two of seven unfrozen sections on the mountain side from December 2016.

-On the sea side, the underground temperature declined below 0°C throughout the scope requiring freezing except for the unfrozen parts under the seawater pipe trenches and the areas In October 2016.
+On the sea side, the underground temperature declined below 0°C throughout the scope requiring freezing except for the unfrozen parts under the sea-water pipe trenches and the areas In October 2016.